ouonline/luacpp/README.md

 ## LuaObject

 `LuaObject` represents an arbitrary item of Lua.
-You are expected to check the return value of `Type()` before any of the following functions is called.
+You are expected to check the return value of `GetType()` before any of the following functions is called.

 ```c++
 LuaObject(lua_State* l, int index);